babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### First look at data

 This has been carried out in [take_a_look_at_data.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/first_look/take_a_look_at_data.ipynb).
 To summarize,  we went over the data, validated the same and concluded that nature of data itself warrants training of a lasso model on the same as the starting step.

+### Building simple models

+Lasso models have been constructed in the [R programming language](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/lasso_models/r_code/lasso.R) and predictions have been made over test data using [python](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/lasso_models/predict_with_lasso_model_from_coefficients.ipynb).
+While this was a good starting point, the models themselves do not look to be giving us much predictive power, as the prediction scores over the test set were only around 5.5.